Gas tanker drivers threaten demo against leadership over corrupt practices

 However, the interim leadership, since 2013, has refused to conduct new elections and also account to members of the association on whether or not their monies are being saved.

-According to the Gas Tanker drivers, they are made to pay daily tickets of GH¢10.
+According to the Gas Tanker drivers, they are made to pay daily tickets of GHS10.

 They stressed that the practice has been ongoing since the establishment of the association though there has been no accountability to the members.

-The members have, therefore, called on the Industrial and Commercial Workers Union (ICU) to intervene.
+They members have, therefore, called on the Industrial and Commercial Workers' Union (ICU) to intervene.